couchbase/n1k1/README.md

 Or, how intermed_build generates a N1QL compiler...

 - 1: First, take a look at the n1k1/*.go files.
-You'll see a simple, bare-bones interpreter for a "N1QL" query-plan.
-In ExecOp(), it recursively walks down through a query-plan tree, and processes it by pushing (or yield()'ing) data records from child nodes (e.g., a scan) up to parent nodes in the query-plan tree.
+You'll see a simple, interpreter for a "N1QL" query-plan.
+In ExecOp(), it recursively walks through a query-plan tree, and processes the query-plan by pushing (or yield()'ing) data records from child nodes (e.g., a scan) up to parent nodes (e.g., filters) from the query-plan tree.

 - 1.1: As part of that, you'll also see some variables and functions that follow a naming convention with "lz" (e.g., "lazy") in their